Harloop

 July 8, 2026 · chinmay

 If you are comparing Superside and Harloop, the fastest way to decide is by budget and by scope.
 Superside is enterprise creative-as-a-service, starting at a $15,000/mo minimum on an annual commitment (Superside, 2026), and it produces a huge range of assets.
-Harloop is a full video operator: unlimited editing with a 1-day turnaround, on monthly plans, and it also posts to your channels and runs your paid and organic video.
+Harloop is a full video operator: unlimited editing on a flat two-day turnaround, on monthly plans, and it also posts to your channels and runs your paid and organic video.
 If you have an enterprise budget and need creative volume across many formats, look at Superside.
 If you want video shipped fast and distributed for you, Harloop fits better.

 Superside vs Harloop at a glance